 Some Things to Consider Before Making this Instant Pot Potato Salad Recipe

-One slight drawback to this particular recipe is that you need to have a vegetable steamer in order to execute it properly (I use this one from IKEA and love it).
+One slight drawback to this particular recipe is that you need to have a vegetable steamer basket (like this one) in order to execute it properly.
 Using the trivet that comes with the Instant Pot will not work.
 The potatoes are too small and will fall right through.

 Secondly, I don’t like eggs in my potato salad, so this recipe does not include the cooking of eggs, just potatoes.
 If you need eggs in your potato salad, I can respect that; there are tons of Instant Pot potato salad recipes with eggs out there that cook both the potatoes and eggs in the Instant Pot at the same time.
 I think this is brilliant but not necessary for my particular needs.